sandreas/m4b-tool/README.md

 For all options, see `m4b-tool split --help`:

 ```
+Description:
+  Splits an m4b file into parts

 Usage:
   split [options] [--] <input>

 Arguments:
   input                                          Input file or folder

 Options:
-  -d, --debug                                  file to dump debugging info
-      --debug-filename[=DEBUG-FILENAME]        file to dump debugging info [default: "m4b-tool_debug.log"]
+      --logfile[=LOGFILE]                        file to dump all output [default: ""]
+      --debug                                    enable debug mode - sets verbosity to debug, logfile to m4b-tool.log and temporary files are not deleted
   -f, --force                                    force overwrite of existing files
       --no-cache                                 do not use cached values and clear cache completely
       --ffmpeg-threads[=FFMPEG-THREADS]          specify -threads parameter for ffmpeg [default: ""]
-      --convert-charset[=CONVERT-CHARSET]      Convert from this filesystem charset to utf-8, when tagging files (e.g. Windows-1252, mainly used on Windows Systems) [default: ""]
+      --platform-charset[=PLATFORM-CHARSET]      Convert from this filesystem charset to utf-8, when tagging files (e.g. Windows-1252, mainly used on Windows Systems) [default: ""]
       --ffmpeg-param[=FFMPEG-PARAM]              Add argument to every ffmpeg call, append after all other ffmpeg parameters (e.g. --ffmpeg-param="-max_muxing_queue_size" --ffmpeg-param="1000" for ffmpeg [...] -max_muxing_queue_size 1000) (multiple values allowed)
+  -a, --silence-min-length[=SILENCE-MIN-LENGTH]  silence minimum length in milliseconds [default: 1750]
+  -b, --silence-max-length[=SILENCE-MAX-LENGTH]  silence maximum length in milliseconds [default: 0]
+      --max-chapter-length[=MAX-CHAPTER-LENGTH]  maximum chapter length in seconds - its also possible to provide a desired chapter length in form of 300,900 where 300 is desired and 900 is max - if the max chapter length is exceeded, the chapter is placed on the first silence between desired and max chapter length [default: "0"]
       --audio-format[=AUDIO-FORMAT]              output format, that ffmpeg will use to create files [default: "m4b"]
       --audio-channels[=AUDIO-CHANNELS]          audio channels, e.g. 1, 2 [default: ""]
       --audio-bitrate[=AUDIO-BITRATE]            audio bitrate, e.g. 64k, 128k, ... [default: ""]
       --audio-samplerate[=AUDIO-SAMPLERATE]      audio samplerate, e.g. 22050, 44100, ... [default: ""]
       --audio-codec[=AUDIO-CODEC]                audio codec, e.g. libmp3lame, aac, ... [default: ""]
       --audio-profile[=AUDIO-PROFILE]            audio profile, when using extra low bitrate - valid values (mono, stereo): aac_he, aac_he_v2  [default: ""]
       --adjust-for-ipod                          auto adjust bitrate and sampling rate for ipod, if track is to long (may lead to poor quality)
       --name[=NAME]                              provide a custom audiobook name, otherwise the existing metadata will be used [default: ""]
+      --sortname[=SORTNAME]                      provide a custom audiobook name, that is used only for sorting purposes [default: ""]
       --album[=ALBUM]                            provide a custom audiobook album, otherwise the existing metadata for name will be used [default: ""]
+      --sortalbum[=SORTALBUM]                    provide a custom audiobook album, that is used only for sorting purposes [default: ""]
       --artist[=ARTIST]                          provide a custom audiobook artist, otherwise the existing metadata will be used [default: ""]
+      --sortartist[=SORTARTIST]                  provide a custom audiobook artist, that is used only for sorting purposes [default: ""]
       --genre[=GENRE]                            provide a custom audiobook genre, otherwise the existing metadata will be used [default: ""]
       --writer[=WRITER]                          provide a custom audiobook writer, otherwise the existing metadata will be used [default: ""]
       --albumartist[=ALBUMARTIST]                provide a custom audiobook albumartist, otherwise the existing metadata will be used [default: ""]
       --year[=YEAR]                              provide a custom audiobook year, otherwise the existing metadata will be used [default: ""]
       --cover[=COVER]                            provide a custom audiobook cover, otherwise the existing metadata will be used
       --description[=DESCRIPTION]                provide a custom audiobook short description, otherwise the existing metadata will be used
+      --longdesc[=LONGDESC]                      provide a custom audiobook long description, otherwise the existing metadata will be used
       --comment[=COMMENT]                        provide a custom audiobook comment, otherwise the existing metadata will be used
       --copyright[=COPYRIGHT]                    provide a custom audiobook copyright, otherwise the existing metadata will be used
       --encoded-by[=ENCODED-BY]                  provide a custom audiobook encoded-by, otherwise the existing metadata will be used
+      --series[=SERIES]                          provide a custom audiobook series, this pseudo tag will be used to auto create sort order (e.g. Harry Potter or The Kingkiller Chronicles)
+      --series-part[=SERIES-PART]                provide a custom audiobook series part, this pseudo tag will be used to auto create sort order (e.g. 1 or 2.5)
       --skip-cover                               skip extracting and embedding covers
+      --fix-mime-type                            try to fix MIME-type (e.g. from video/mp4 to audio/mp4) - this is needed for some players to prevent video window
   -o, --output-dir[=OUTPUT-DIR]                  output directory [default: ""]
-      --filename-template[=FILENAME-TEMPLATE]  filename twig-template for output file naming [default: "{{\"%03d\"|format(track)}}-{{title}}"]
+  -p, --filename-template[=FILENAME-TEMPLATE]    filename twig-template for output file naming [default: "{{\"%03d\"|format(track)}}-{{title}}"]
       --use-existing-chapters-file               use an existing manually edited chapters file <audiobook-name>.chapters.txt instead of embedded chapters for splitting
   -h, --help                                     Display this help message
   -q, --quiet                                    Do not output any message
   -V, --version                                  Display this application version
       --ansi                                     Force ANSI output
       --no-ansi                                  Disable ANSI output
   -n, --no-interaction                           Do not ask any interactive question
   -v|vv|vvv, --verbose                           Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
   Split an m4b into multiple m4b or mp3 files by chapter